Hereford Medical Group

 Will I still be able to visit my usual site?

 - Yes you can attend the same the same site.
 However, if you could be seen quicker at a different site or it is more convenient for you we will be able to offer that option.
-For Moorfield House Surgery patients routine appointments will be held from Ayelstone Hill Surgery and South Wye Medical Centre which were previously branch surgeries of Moorfield House.
+For Moorfield House Surgery patients routine appointments will be held from Aylestone Hill Surgery and South Wye Medical Centre which were previously branch surgeries of Moorfield House.

 Do I contact you on the number I used before July?